aicoreml/lagerbestand_SAP/README.md

    python app_lager_sap.py
    ```

-7. Access the application at `http://localhost:5001`
+7. Access the application at `http://localhost:5020` (or the configured port)

 ## Usage